dpurohit108/DH110-F22-DHRUVP/Assignments/Assignment06.md

 The user I used for the impression test preferred that I use their direct quatations.
 As they viewed my screen designs, I took note of the comments that made (both positive and negative).
 I asked the user to give their impression of the design presented under

 * "I think each button that states 'goal 1, 2, 3 etc..' could have an indicator, like an arrow, that encourages the user to click on the button.
+* "The color choice is dynamic and catches my eye"
 *

 ## Accessibility Check